flaredata/flaredata.github.io/_posts/2016-10-26-numa-parallel.md

 CPU sockets and memory regions: the results for 32 and 64 cores involve 2 and 4 sockets respectively.

-Note we are comparing to a highly optimized sequential implementation, which has no provisions for parallelism, and can therefore use more efficient internal data structures in a few cases.
+Note that we are comparing to a highly optimized sequential implementation, which has no provisions for parallelism, and can therefore use more efficient internal data structures in a few cases.
 Thus, we could not expect to see completely linear speedups.